paolostivanin/OTPClient/README.md

 - local database is encrypted using AES256-GCM
   - key is derived using PBKDF2 with SHA512 and 100k iterations
   - decrypted file is never saved (and hopefully never swapped) to disk.
 While the app is running, the decrypted content resides in a "secure memory" buffer allocated by Gcrypt

+## Testing
+* Before each release, I run PVS Studio in order to catch even more errors and/or corner cases
+* With every commit to master, OTPClient is compiled in CircleCI against different distros

 ## Wiki
 For things like roadmap, screenshots, how to use OTPClient, etc, please have a lookt at the [project's wiki](https://github.com/paolostivanin/OTPClient/wiki).
 You'll find a lot of useful information there.